obynz/fe-milestone-project/README.md

     reading their blog stories

-A wireframe image can be found at
+    A wireframe image can be found at  assets/images/FE Milestone Project.png

 Features